This is a full time permanent contract, the role is based in Aylesford, Kent and will include travel with evening and weekend working when required.

 Overview of the Role & Team:

 The fundraising department is still relatively new to RBLI and this role offers the successful candidate the chance to influence and develop an ambitious community and events fundraising programme.
-You will be a team player, with solid relationship management and events experience.
+You will be a team player, with solid relationship management and events experience and knowledge of community fundraising principles.

 Develop, implement and monitor community and events fundraising activities taking full ownership of the fundraising target.